Managing The Experience Gap in Canada’s CRE Industry.

 Leasing Managers (Commercial/Retail)

 In retail leasing, our early research indicated that only 20% of Intermediate/Senior Leasing Managers had the wherewithal to be successful in development leasing.
 We would include in this definition the tenant remixing and/or repurposing of an asset.
-At the time, this was a surprising discovery but understandable when we determined only 50% of their superiors had experience and/or the profile for development leasing.
+At the time, this was a surprising discovery, but understandable when we determined only 50% of their superiors had experience and/or the profile for development leasing.

 It takes a special mix of attributes and behavioural competencies to lease different types of real estate.
 With innovative remixing and/or repurposing of community retail being top of mind for many Owner/Developers, having the right leasing attributes on the team is critical to success.
-I’ve found that some Leasing Managers are better suited for renewals and infilling stable assets whereas others are better able to lease from drawings or repurposing.
+I’ve found that some Leasing Managers are better suited for renewals and infilling stable assets, whereas others are better able to lease from drawings or repurposing.

 Development Managers